Unmasking the Polygamous Nature of Quantum Nonlocality: Conclusions

 \section{Conclusions}

-We showed that quantum nonlocality can be shared among arbitrarily many particles if the number of observers is $N>3$.
-We presented a systematic method to identify quantum states and tight Bell inequalities that are simultaneously violated by all $N-1$-party subsystems, for $N>3$.
-Using an original linear programming method we found several interesting inequalities that violate monogamy.
-These include polygamous inequalities for $N=4$, inequalities based on two-body correlators for $N=18$ and inequalities tailored for the experimental demonstration of violation of monogamy which use $N=6$ qubits and have low visibility requirement.
+We showed that quantum nonlocality can be shared among arbitrarily many parties if the number of observers is $N>3$.
+Using an original linear programming method we found several interesting tight inequalities that do not satisfy the monogamy principle.
+These include polygamous inequalities for $N=4$, inequalities based on two-body correlators for $N=18$ and experimentally verified inequalities for $N=6$, where all six five-party subsets of observers violated the Bell inequality simultaneously.

-Our findings demonstrate that Bell inequality violation is an inherently polygamous phenomenon.
-In fact, only the scenario with three particles obeys strict monogamy relations.
-For more observers, any trade-offs between the values of Bell parameters result from a specific mathematical formulation of a given inequality.
-Among others, this conclusion has a potentially significant impact on the monogamy-based quantum security protocols and self-testing.
-If the possible three (or more) party communication scheme's safety relied on the Bell monogamy, then it becomes inequality dependent since there always exists an inequality that can be violated without influencing the other subsystems.
-On the other hand, self-testing methods using the violation of Bell inequalities to certify a source could be employed for large networks and validate it for multiple stations at the same time.